 We have all probably heard the expression of breakfast being the most important meal of the day.
 I would have to agree!
-Having a nutritious breakfast in the morning that is high in protein and lower in carbohydrates can have a significant impact on the rest of day.
+Having a nutritious breakfast in the morning that is high in protein and is lower in carbohydrates can have a significant impact on the rest of the day.

 Benefits of a high protein breakfast:

 - Stabilises blood sugar levels which will help with appetite control.
 This means you’ll less likely crave sugar.

 - Protein increases satiety which will keep you full for longer.
 Therefore, you’ll less likely feel hungry during the day.